0xFA32/flow-top-talker/README.md

 ### TODO

-1. Add the option to display host name instead of ip.
-2. Calculate avg throughput.
+1. Calculate avg throughput.
-3. Cache padding in FlowKey.
+2. Cache padding in FlowKey.
-4. Add more filters to the tool.
+3. Add more filters to the tool.